Vancouver Bus and Shuttle Transportation

 From the Tsawassen Ferry terminal, you can take a bus to downtown Vancouver for $2.00.
 Catch the #640 to the Ladner Exchange and transfer to the #601 express to downtown Vancouver.
-The bus take about the same amount of time as the Pacific Coach Lines bus.
 It leaves on the hour.

 The SeaBus is a passenger only ferry that crosses the Burrard Inlet, connecting downtown Vancouver with the North Shore.
 Each ferry can seat up to 400 passengers at a time, and departs every 15 minutes during the day and every 30 minutes in the evening.
 There are two terminals: Waterfront in downtown Vancouver, which connects with buses, SkyTrain and West Coast Express; and Lonsdale Quay in North Vancouver, which connects with an extensive network of North Shore buses.
 Crossing time is 12 minutes.

 BC Ferries Connector